 Gourmet mushrooms such as oyster and shiitake are some of the most sought-after variations of mushrooms in the market.
 Indoor production provides a better harvest; they can even be grown in bags.
 It only takes an average of six weeks to grow and harvest mushrooms that are ready to be sold.
 Mushroom farmers harvest an average of 25 pounds of produce per square foot every year and sell them for $6 to $8 per pound.

-While the yields are generally less than conventional farms, organic foods command a higher price.
+Data from the USDA suggests that organic crop yields may be 10% to 45% lower than conventional farms, but a 40-year Farming Systems Trial by the Rodale Institute found that these lower yields tended to only last for the transitional period of about five years.
+After that, Rodale found organic yields to be the same or higher than conventional farming, especially in times of drought.
+Organic foods also command a higher price.
 You may also need to go through a certification process to be registered as officially organic in order to sell to businesses that promote their foods as such.

 Some of the popular organic farms to consider are: